mhagenow01/FBFransac/README.md

 to run a comparison.
 We created 25 example scenes to test the algorithms.
 These include 1-3 objects in various configurations as well as some false-positive meshes.

 #### PointNet++
 PointNet++ is a state of the art neural-network based approach for object recognition.
-The algorithm was proposed in Someone et al. CITE.
+The algorithm was proposed in Qi et al. [2] in 2017.
 Using a variety of custom pre-processing layers and tensorflow, this approach is trained to recognize objects and their specific classification.

 Note: The implementation used for the comparison can be found here: https://github.com/charlesq34/pointnet2.
 This implementation requires Tensorflow and NVIDIA CUDA Drivers.
 We were able to build the package using CUDA 9.0 and TensorFlow something.
 As a neural-net approach, the system required training.
 We trained using the model40.

 #### Future Work
 Greater robustness to noise, occlusions, further testing on situations Based on error, tell the robot to adjust its view for a better recognition?

+#### References
+[1] Chavdar   Papazov,   Sami   Haddadin,   Sven   Parusel,   Kai   Krieger,   and   Darius   Burschka.Rigid3d   geometry   matching   for   grasping   of   known   objects   in   cluttered   scenes.The InternationalJournal  of  Robotics  Research,   31(4):538–553,   2012.doi:10.1177/0278364911436019.URLhttps://doi.org/10.1177/0278364911436019.
+[2] Charles R. Qi, Li Yi, Hao Su, and Leonidas J. Guibas.
+Pointnet++: Deep hierarchical feature learning onpoint sets in a metric space.
+InProceedings of the 31st International Conference on Neural InformationProcessing Systems, NIPS’17, page 5105–5114, Red Hook, NY, USA, 2017.
+Curran Associates Inc. ISBN9781510860964